-Course code: SWP 05 Number of Credits: 4
+Course code: SWP 05

+Number of Credits: 4

 Every student is required to complete a research project under the supervision and guidance of a faculty of the department who will guide the Student's topic related field of specialization chosen by him/her.
-The Project will be evaluated and viva-voce test will be conducted jointly by the research Supervisors of the candidates concerned and the external examiner for 100 (60+40) marks.
+The Project will be evaluated and viva-voce examination will be conducted jointly by the research Supervisors of the candidates and the external examiner concerned for 100 (75+25) marks.
 The students have to defend their projects in the open viva-voce examination.